Analog Physical-Layer Relay Attacks with Application to Bluetooth and Phase-Based Ranging: Attacks On Phase-based Ranging

 Based on the claim that a relay attacker violates channel reciprocity between legitimate nodes~$\mathsf{A}$ and~$\mathsf{B}$, previous works have suggested to examine the channel response to detect relay attacks~\cite{Jain.2012b, Krentz.2014, Zenger.2016}.
 The attack detection mechanism is constructed from an examination of channel symmetry using a dissimilarity metric~$d$ on pairs of bidirectional channel magnitude responses $|H_{\textrm{AB}}(f)|$ and $|H_{\textrm{BA}}(f)|$.
 These need to be exchanged by the nodes via their authenticated and encrypted communication channel.
 A detection threshold~$\epsilon$ accounts for allowed differences in the respective channel observations made by~$\mathsf{A}$ and~$\mathsf{B}$, \eg, due to noise and device-dependent hardware imperfections:

 Based on this condition, channel asymmetries introduced by an attacker can be detected.
-For instance, due to spatial decorrelation~\cite{Goldsmith.2005}, this is the case when different wireless links are used, \eg, in \textit{unidirectional} attacks~\cite{Olafsdottir.2017, Ranganathan.2012}.
+For instance, due to spatial decorrelation~\cite{Goldsmith.2005}, this is the case in \textit{unidirectional} attacks~\cite{Olafsdottir.2017, Ranganathan.2012}.
 Here, the nodes~$\mathsf{A}$ and~$\mathsf{B}$ are within their mutual communication range while the adversary intercepts (and manipulates) one communication direction while the other remains unchanged.

-We put this claim to test in unidirectional and bidirectional (see left side of~Figure~\ref{fig:attack_comparison}) distance decreasing attacks against MCPR between two BLE transceivers~\SI{15}{\m} apart from each other.
+We put this claim to test in unidirectional and bidirectional (see left side of~Fig.~\ref{fig:attack_comparison}) distance decreasing attacks against MCPR between two BLE transceivers~\SI{15}{\m} apart from each other in an ordinary environment.
 First, we use the previously outlined attacker setup for a unidirectional relay attack.
-The attacker here only forwards signals from~$\mathsf{A}$ to~$\mathsf{B}$ while applying on-the-fly phase manipulation\footnote{We take the asymmetric channel into account to find the corresponding adversarial phase shifts.} to reduce the measured distance to~\SI{2}{\m}.
+The attacker here only forwards signals from~$\mathsf{A}$ to~$\mathsf{B}$ while applying on-the-fly phase manipulation\footnote{We take the asymmetric channel into account to find the corresponding phase shifts.} to reduce the measured distance to~\SI{2}{\m}.
 Then, we repeat the attack but use bidirectional relaying where both communication directions are forwarded.
 Finally, we take a reference measurement without an attack with the nodes at an actual distance of~\SI{2}{\m}.
 We evaluate the channel reciprocity using the Euclidean distance between $|H_{\textrm{AB}}(f)|$ and $|H_{\textrm{BA}}(f)|$.
-Figure~\ref{fig:attack_comparison}~(right) depicts the distributions of Euclidean distances for the three scenarios.
+Fig.~\ref{fig:attack_comparison}~(right) depicts the distributions of Euclidean distances for the three scenarios.
 As expected, channel reciprocity is violated most by the unidirectional attack.
 In contrast, the bidirectional attack exhibits increased channel reciprocity which overlaps with the results of the legitimate reference measurement.